What is an MVP:

 An MVP, or the Minimum Viable Product, is the most basic version of your product idea which allows you to introduce your product in the market in a cost effective and a quick way.
 Building an MVP is crucial for entrepreneurs as it gives them customer feedback about their idea on which they have to develop their final product.

 The purpose of your MVP is to know whether the market needs your concept, at a low cost, so that if the concept is unacceptable you don’t end up losing everything of your finances.
 On the other hand, if your MVP is a success you can add to its features according to your customers’ feedback.
+Lessons learned from your MVP can help you make better decisions and expand your consumer base through IT outsourcing.
 The success of your end product can depend largely upon the success of your MVP.

 1. Market Research: